return to World Statesmen.org >

 Prime ministers

-¹The style of the ruler: "By the Grace of God, Queen of Saint Christopher and Nevis and of
+"By the Grace of God, of Saint Christopher and Nevis, King, Head of the Commonwealth."

-Territorial Dispute: Joins other Caribbean states to counter Venezuela's claim that Aves Island sustains human habitation, a criterion under UNCLOS, which permits Venezuela to extend its EEZ/continental shelf over a large portion of the Caribbean Sea.
+Territorial Dispute: Joins other Caribbean states to counter Venezuela's claim that Aves Island sustains human habitation, a criterion under the United Nations Convention on Law of the Sea (UNCLOS), which permits Venezuela to extend its EEZ/continental shelf over a large portion of the Caribbean Sea.

 Saint-Christophe